 A search has been launched in North Wales to find volunteers to act as custody watchdogs to police the police.

-North Wales Police and Crime Commissioner Arfon Jones is seeking for up to six independent custody visitors to help him.
+North Wales Police and Crime Commissioner Arfon Jones is seeking up to nine independent custody visitors to help him.

-Mr Jones wants to appoint volunteers to join the existing team responsible for visiting custody facilities in Wrexham, St Asaph and Caernarfon.
+Mr Jones wants to appoint people to join the existing team responsible for visiting custody facilities in St Asaph, Caernarfon and Llay, near Wrexham.

 Their job will be to safeguard the welfare of people detained by the police and ensure their rights are upheld.